Pacific Northwest Adventure

 Depart: Portland, OR (PDX)

-For 18 days, come explore the lush and vibrant landscape of the Pacific Northwest.
-Hike and canoe through North Cascades National Park, nicknamed the “American Alps” for its dramatic, glacier-covered peaks, and then raft the emerald-colored Skagit River—fed by the very lakes we just canoed on!
-Sea kayak in the calm waters of Bellingham Bay, and then hike along the the beach and sleep under the stars in Olympic National Park.
-Stand at the summit of Mount St. Helens and peer down into a still-smoking crater—an incredible photo opportunity!—before glissading (sliding) down the mountain.
-Finish your visit with a thrilling rafting trip down the world-famous White Salmon River.
+Embark on an unforgettable 18-day adventure through the lush and vibrant Pacific Northwest!
+Hike and canoe through North Cascades National Park, known as the “American Alps” for its dramatic, glacier-covered peaks.
+Raft the emerald-colored Sauk River, fed by the same lakes we just canoed on.
+Explore the calm waters of Bellingham Bay by sea kayak, and then hike along the beach and sleep under the stars in Olympic National Park.
+Stand at the summit of Mt.
+St. Helens and peer into the still-smoking crater for an incredible photo opportunity before glissading down the mountain.
+Wrap up your epic journey with a thrilling rafting trip down the world-famous White Salmon River.

 Overview Image